-7.2.
-Refinement to the Negative Binomial Algorithm for Heavy-traffic
+7.2 Refinement to the negative binomial algorithm for heavy traffic

 The difficulty in heavy traffic occurs because as ρ increases, we need larger values of n.
 For extremely large n, as is needed in heavy traffic, p^n and $(1-p)^n$ are eventually very small numbers.
-That causes the probability to become too small to be represented in the implemented floating point number system.
-Hence, in heavy traffic the basic recursive algorithm broke down because the large values of n caused underflow.
+That causes the probability to become too small to be represented in the implemented floating-point number system.
+Hence, in heavy traffic, the basic recursive algorithm broke down because the large values of n caused underflow.

-As when computing the steady-state of the birth-and-death processes, e.g. as in §7 of Whitt (2005), for very large n we can encounter underflow problems if we start the recursion at 0, but it can be avoided by starting the recursion elsewhere.
+As when computing the steady-state of the birth-and-death processes, for example, as in Sect.
+7 of [28], for very large n we can encounter underflow problems if we start the recursion at 0, but it can be avoided by starting the recursion elsewhere.
 We avoid the underflow problem by doing two recursions, one up and the other down, starting from the mean.